Start A Program

 Design & Planning

 The program design and planning stage enables you to create a roadmap of how you will manage, operate and evaluate your mentoring program.
-Keep in mind that you can modify your plan as you go along, when circumstances and experiences dictate.
-However, advance planning on how the program will be managed will assist you in adhering to the Elements of Effective Practice for Mentoring™—the mentoring sector’s evidence-based standards for program quality.
+Keep in mind that you can modify your plan as you go, when circumstances and experiences dictate.
+However, advance planning of how the program will be managed will assist you in adhering to the Elements of Effective Practice for Mentoring™—the mentoring sector’s evidence-based standards for program quality.

 For more detailed information, sample resources and tools, access How to Build a Successful Mentoring Program Using the Elements of Effective Practice (PDF) Tool Kit and our Resource and Publication Library.

 Here is an overview of the areas that you need to work on as you design your mentoring program:

 Your decision to start a mentoring program stems from your belief that a need already exists for such a program.
 However, in order to gather the support you will need to launch a program, you must verify that the need actually exists.

 The program design phase helps you decide what youth populations to serve, what specific type of mentoring you want to use, what setting the matches will meet in, what type of school or organization to potentially partner with and what types of people to involve.
 You will also need to determine how you evaluate success for your program and identify case management protocol to ensure that your program staff provides regular support to mentors and mentees.

 Plan How the Program will be Managed